sateeshperi/2019-01-15-reno/index.md

 enddate: 2019-01-16        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Elias Ozolor", "Sateesh Peri"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 helper: ["Richard Tillett", "Gurlaz Kaur"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
-email: ["perisateesh@nevada.unr.edu"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
+email: ["perisateesh@nevada.unr.edu", "eazadbakht@unr.edu"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes: https://pad.carpentries.org/UNR_Data_Carpentry_2019            # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
-eventbrite: "52275514471"    # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
+eventbrite:    # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}